«I found something interesting about the bug in the planetology database.»

 «Hey, there is just no star there.
 Antliae 12447 is imaginary.
 Hopeless joke.

--Please check in the surrounding, or with other speed values», suggested Jampa, who could hardly admit that such a difficult forgery could be made without no serious reason.
+-Please check in the surrounding, or with other speed values», suggested Jampa, who could hardly admit that such a difficult forgery could be made with no serious reason.

 In the underground cathedral, the electromagnet did thump thump thump again, while adjusting the Zeeman correction.
 The technicians were cautious about this, as once a forgotten spanner was caught by magnetic leaks, and projected so violently that it perforated a protective steel casing.
 Also the magnetic energy stored in the coil was enough to melt the entire assembly and turn the cave into a blazing hell.
 The magnetic circuit used the superconductive materials which formula was found five years before in the huge libraries left by the inhabitants of the planet named Centaurus 1296 (SeeThe Missing Planets).
 To load such an energy into the magnet would have required days, so it was in fact left constant.
 In place of modulating the current in the coil, the magnetic field was deflected with magnetors, the magnetic equivalent of a transistor, which design was also found in the Centaurus library.
 Centaurian superconductive magnetors were able to switch high power magnetic fluxes in a matter of microseconds.